jwhitad15/Unit2-Project-JoshuaW/README.md

 As a full-stack application, FOTHS was built in two distinct parts - a frontend & a backend.

-The technologies used to build the frontend were, but not limited to:
+The technologies used to build the frontend were, but not limited to.
     1. JavaScript
     2. React
     3. Node.js